gleanerio/scheduler/docs/README.md

 The key elements are:

-* sources to configuration  to load into the Gleaner and Nabu tools, and push to the triplestore.
-These are now stored in an s3 location
+* source  configurations  to load into the Gleaner and Nabu tools, and push to the triplestore.
+These are now stored in a s3 location
-    * gleaner configuration. a list of sources to load.
+    * _gleaner configuration_. a list of sources to load.
 (NOTE: This is also a docker config that needs to be updated to mactch to make things work)
-    * tenant configuration. a list communities, and which sources they load
+    * _tenant configuration_. a list communities, and which sources they load
 * The Dagster set which loads three containers to support workflow operations
 * The Gleaner Architecture images which loads three or more containers to support
     * s3 object storage